 What is Baste Stitching ?

 Baste stitching refers to temporarily making loose straight hand stitches / machine stitches on different layers of fabric as an alternative to pinning them together.
+They are used to temporarily hold one or more layers of fabric together.
 In hand basting Long running stitches ( 1/4 inch to 1/2 inch long) are used to do basting before they are replaced by permanent stitches.

 Basting stitches are also called tacking stitches.